Jesus Christ Superstar (film): Filming

 Shooting began on August 18, 1972, in the caves of Beit Gubrin (today the Beit Guvrin National Park), following days of cleaning up fecal matter from birds and bats.
 Used for the segments for "What’s the Buzz?", "Strange Thing Mystifying", and "Everything's Alright", the location was chosen by Jewison to make Jesus and his Apostles look like an underground movement of rock artists; in fact, he cast little-known rock musicians for the Apostles, and only two of them had prior experience in film.
 Production then moved to the West Bank, which had been controlled by Israel following the Six-Day War in 1967.
 Choreographer Robert Iscove recalled, "Arabs with machine guns came over the hill, pointing at us.
 They were from a neighbouring village and there had been some tiff that had nothing to do with the actual war."
 For most sequences, Iscove determined the location on the first day of its choreography, and the dancing and camerawork would be improvised based on the location.
 "King Herod's Song" and "Superstar" were the only ones that had their locations planned before production commenced.
 The abandoned Nabataean city of Avdat was used for the scenes with the priests.

+Alex Thomson was the original director of photography, but during the first week of principal photography he was seriously injured after falling from a camera crane.

+He was swiftly replaced by veteran cinematographer Douglas Slocombe, whose work on the film was nominated for a BAFTA Award.

 For most of the actors, who were secular hippies, filming the musical submerged them in the religious setting.
 During breaks, they played the concept album loudly, read Aquarian Gospel of Jesus the Christ (1908), and had volleyball matches with teams named "Judas" and "Jesus".
 The 46-year-old Jewison, when not filming, rarely interacted with the cast members.
 Neeley wrote that, during filming of the crucifixion, the cast felt like they were walking on the path Christ took, and cried at Neeley's performance on the cross.